creature/piccle/NOTES.md

 # Priorities/things to do next
 - Image serving via Sinatra is MASSIVELY INSECURE and should be fixed up.
-- Pull out lens focal length into photo data.
-- Ingest latitude and longitude too.
 - Ingest keywords into the DB, and store them for each photo.
-- Are we even reading from our database at all?
-Is our photo model always pulling data off the "raw" file?
 - Continue fleshing out the actual photo page.
 - Pull out site header and site footer into a partial
 - Try to do "browse by stream"